 Ms. Kimberly Infante

-Associate Clerkship Administrator
+Associate Clerkship Coordinator

 Ms. Infante's usual office days are Monday, Tuesday, Wednesday and Friday.

-Clerkship Preference Forms.
+Clerkship Preference Forms

 Once you have finalized your clerkship dates, please complete Psychiatry portion of the Preference Form provided by the SOM in one45.
 Preference forms will be distributed to the clerkship coordinators through the one45 system.
 Please complete ALL information requested in order that we may better select your sites and service assignments.